 Types of Foam

-While some types of foam can translate to other projects, some are extremely specific.
-Knowing which is which can help you narrow down what type you need before you start cutting.
+While some types of foam can be used for multiple projects, others are for more specific uses.
+Knowing which type you need can help you narrow down what you need before cutting.

-- Future foam: If you are looking for a high-quality, inexpensive foam that is great for upholstery, making small crafts, or even creating detailed puppets, this is perfect.
+- Future foam: If you are looking for a high-quality, inexpensive foam that is great for upholstery, making small crafts, or even creating detailed puppets, future foam is perfect.

-- Foam board: Made of expanded polystyrene, this foam is best for crafts, exhibits, and school projects where a harder foam is better..
+- Foam board: Made of expanded polystyrene, this foam is best for crafts, exhibits, and school projects when a harder foam is better.

 - Melamine: Used for insulation.

 - Open cell: This is often used as a protection pad when breakable items are stored or shipped.
-It’s also used in gun cases because it has a little bit of give, but not too much to allow jostling.
+It’s also used in gun cases.

-- Closed cell: This is a very quick and easy way to insulate a home, and it can be sprayed through a special applicator apparatus.
+- Closed cell: Using closed cells is a very quick and easy way to insulate a home, and they can be sprayed through a special applicator apparatus.
 Once it sets, it expands and hardens.

-There are several other types, but most are extensions or permutations of these few, especially as they apply as insulators.
+There are several other types, but most are extensions or permutations of the types above, especially as they apply as insulators.

 Cutting Your Foam

-- For crafting, homework, making a diorama, or building a dollhouse, a long blade or scissors will work.
+- A long blade or scissors will work for crafting, homework, making a diorama, or building a dollhouse.

 - If you’re cutting insulation, a denser drywall knife is better.

-- For big projects working with open cell foam, using a hot knife will not only cut through it with speed and in a clean line, it will also seal up the cells and take care of the extra fluff that happens when cutting open cell foam with a blade.
+- For big projects working with open cell foam, using a hot knife will not only cut through it quickly and in a clean line but also seal up the cells and eliminate the extra mess that occurs when cutting open cell foam with a blade.